ericleasemorgan/reader-sentences/README.md

 Reader Sentences
 ==================

 **tl;dnr**  This suite of software is akin to a back-of-the-book index but on steroids.
+It is a tool for reading.

 Introduction